ColorfulSoft/System.AI/README.md

 * **ready** - Development is complete.
 The library is ready to use.
 Expansion of the functionality is not planned(but not excluded).
 * **stable** - Stable version, ready to use.
 * **dev** - Development is underway, and the code will be added soon.

+# Update history

+* **[27.10.2020]** The new version of ***ImageIO.NET*** library is ready to use!
+Arrays of all standard numeric types are now supported for images.
+Also, ImageIO.NET now  supports reading and writing images from / to the stream.